-8x8 is a reliable cloud-based phone system that is easy to use and packed with valuable calling features.
-8x8 costs between $19.99 and $29.99 per user, per month depending on how many employees you have and how many features you need.
+8x8 is a reliable cloud-based unified communications system that is easy to use and packed with valuable calling, collaboration and mobile features and tools.
+The company offers excellent customer support and mobile app that allows you to tap into your business phone line from anywhere.
+8x8 costs between $25 and $55 per user, per month depending on how many employees you have and how many features you need.

 Ease of Use

 8x8 is a cloud-hosted VoIP business phone system, so it doesn't require any complex PBX hardware.
 All that's needed is high-speed internet access and IP phones.

 Once your network is configured to have the required bandwidth (8x8 recommends 100 kbps for each concurrent call) and the voice traffic is prioritized over other online uses, the system is ready to use as soon as you plug the phones into an Ethernet port.

 If you buy your IP phones directly from 8x8, they come preconfigured and are ready to use as soon as you receive them.
 If you purchase phones from an outside vendor, you will need to work with an 8x8 representative to get them configured.
 You will have the same functionality with either option; however you will save a bit of time getting everything up and running if you purchase the phones directly from 8x8.

 Once the phones are up and running, the entire system can be set up and managed via an online portal.
 Here, you can do things such as create and set up employee extensions and create ring groups.
 The portal, which is accessed through the 8x8 website, also allows you to manage billing, run call-log reports and get help if needed.